-There is so much excitement for kids who are heading off to travel; and often friends and family want to buy farewell gifts for kids or their parents to send them off.
+There is so much excitement for kids who are heading off to travel, and often friends and family want to buy farewell gifts for kids or their parents to send them off.
 What many people don’t realise though, is that space is really limited for travelling families, and weight is also a constant juggle – there’s only so much that is legally able to be carried, so buying thoughtful gifts is really lovely, but we’ve got some great tips and ideas for the best travel gifts for kids or families who are about to head off on their trip around Australia.

-1. Buy A Great Travel Journal for Kids or Adults.
+2. Buy A Great Travel Journal for Kids or Adults.

-2. Travel Friendly Art & Craft Supplies.
+3. Travel-Friendly Art & Craft Supplies.

 Whether it’s to write in their journal, help with their schoolwork or send letters and pictures back home to friends and family, travelling kids will love art and craft supplies to take along with them.
 Watercolour paints are a great option as they aren’t as messy as other paint options and don’t take much to clean up.

 Binoculars are a great gift idea for kids who are travelling.
-The ability to spot things at long distance will help kids feel immersed in their surroundings and see things they won’t otherwise be able to spot.
+The ability to spot things at a long distance will help kids feel immersed in their surroundings and see things they won’t otherwise be able to spot.
 Wildlife, interesting scenery, they’ll love the faraway goodies they’ll spot through their new binoculars.

-4. Compact & Multi-use Toy Ideas for Travelling Kids
+5. Compact & Multi-use Toy Ideas for Travelling Kids

 One of the basic toys we considered a must-have when we hit the road was Lego.
 Not only is it a great toy for building things like we all know, it’s also a wonderful tool for learning maths too!
 Lego is great for solo play or group play and suitable for kids (and adults) of all ages.
 Other great ideas include block games like Jenga, the blocks for this game can not only be used to play but also double as building blocks or math blocks too.
 Marbles, decks of cards, Uno, travel versions of games like scrabble and battleship are all available too.
 Look for games and toys that are compact or can be taken out of their bulky boxes and easily stored.

-5. Tech Gifts for Travelling Families
+6. Tech Gifts for Travelling Families

 Depending on the ages of the children, cameras and other tech gadgets can work really well.
 For cameras, polaroids work well for adding scenic photos or selfies into travel journals, but digital cameras work well for capturing lots of photos and deciding what to print later.
 Expensive cameras aren’t necessary, just look for something of reasonable quality and the kids will love it.
 Cameras that are shock proof and waterproof would definitely be an ideal, although more expensive option.
 Ipods and Ipads are also a much loved travel gadget, as are iTunes gift cards a loved gift for kids who own these devices.